We’re delighted to welcome artist-entrepreneur Jessica Burko to share keen insights into optimizing your online presence as an artist.

 Having a strong online presence can be extremely beneficial to your art, no matter what type of media you explore.
 The key is to make the most of your time online, and not get distracted by the everything swirling around you.
 Falling down a rabbit hole is very easy to do with so many connections leading here, there, and everywhere.
 If you find that you’re spending too much time friending your pals from kindergarten, and not enough time in your studio making your actual artwork, try setting a timer so that you spend only a specified amount of time online, and the rest of your day using your hands for more tangible endeavors.

 Generating opportunities takes effort, and marketing what you do to the right audience is more than half the battle.
 Online networking is an excellent way to increase your visibility, create buzz, gain sales, and expand your circle to lead to any number of exciting new paths.
 You may be the master of your virtual domain, but there are lots of other ways to market your work and develop your professional muscles while you flex your texting thumbs.
-There’s a new series of marketing and business workshops for creative entrepreneurs called The Focusing Series.

 Jessica Burko is a professional artist, independent curator, and the Executive Director of Boston Handmade.
 Beyond exhibiting, selling, and promoting her own artwork she has worked as a professional Arts Marketer since 1997 and since 2002 has operated Burko Design offering marketing and PR services to artists and arts organizations to assist them in achieving their professional goals.
 Burko is located in Boston, MA, has a BFA in Photography from the Rhode Island School of Design, and an MFA in Imaging Arts & Sciences from the Rochester Institute of Technology.